-- Analysis of the early inland explorers who attempted to open up Australia. - Expansion of the other colonies breaking away from New South Wales - Blood on the frontiers, conflict with the Aborigines.
-Analysis of the genocide of the Tasmanian Aborigines as well as other massacres such as the one at Myall Creek.
+- Analysis of the early inland explorers who attempted to open up Australia. - Expansion of the other colonies breaking away from New South Wales - Blood on the frontiers, conflict with the Indigenous people.
+Analysis of the genocide of the Tasmanian Indigenous people as well as other